Gracewx/BrainPy-Models/docs/index.rst

    We welcome your implementation about `neurons`, `synapses`, `learning rules`, `networks` and `paper examples`. https://github.com/PKU-NIP-Lab/BrainPy-Models

-The documentation includes three parts.
+The documentation includes three main parts.

-In `Tutorials` section, you can learn implementations of classical neuron models, synapse models and learning rules.
-With ``BrainPy``, our goal is to reveal the world of computational neuroscience to new learners.
+In `Tutorials` section, you can learn mechanisms and implementations of several classical neuron models, synapse models and learning rules.
+With ``BrainPy``, we want to reveal the world of computational neuroscience to new learners here.

+In `APIs` section, we give details about all the provided models, present their mathematical representations, explan their APIs and give biologically plausible meaning to parameters and members.

-In `Examples` section, we provide implentations of widely known and used networks (ex.
-Excitatort-inhibitory balanced network).
+In `Examples` section, we provide examples using our APIs and implentations of widely known and used networks (ex.
+Excitatory-inhibitory balanced network).
+Some of them are implemented totally based on our API, others show how easy and flexible can users define models using ``BrainPy``.
 We hope users can see these as examples of using `bpmodels` to simplify network implementation.

-In `APIs` section, we give details about all the models that we provided and how to use them with our API.